Broadfield in Glynn County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Horticulture & Forestry • Industry & Commerce.
 In addition, it is included in the Georgia Historical Society series list.

 Location.
 31° 18.474′ N, 81° 27.637′ W. Marker is in Broadfield, Georgia, in Glynn County.
-Marker is on Darien Highway (U.S. 17) near Grants Ferry Road (State Highway 99), on the left when traveling north.
+It is on Darien Highway (U.S. 17) near Grants Ferry Road (State Highway 99), on the left when traveling north.
 Located at the Hofwyl-Broadfield Plantation Historic Site.
 Touch for map.
 Marker is in this post office area: Brunswick GA 31525, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Boys Estate (within shouting distance of this marker); Hofwyl-Broadfield Plantation Historic Site (about 800 feet away, measured in a direct line); Hofwyl-Broadfield Plantation State Historic Site (approx. 0.2 miles away); If Trees Could Speak… (approx. 0.3 miles away); Enslavement, Resistance, Creativity, and Resilience (approx. 0.4 miles away); Hofwyl Dairy (approx. 0.4 miles away); The Legacy of the Land and the Stewards of Hofwyl-Broadfield (approx. 0.4 miles away); Commissary - Pay Shed (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Boys Estate (within shouting distance of this marker); Hofwyl-Broadfield Plantation Historic Site (about 800 feet away, measured in a direct line); Hofwyl-Broadfield Plantation State Historic Site (approx. 0.2 miles away); If Trees Could Speak (approx. 0.3 miles away); Enslavement, Resistance, Creativity, and Resilience (approx. 0.4 miles away); Hofwyl Dairy (approx. 0.4 miles away); The Legacy of the Land and the Stewards of Hofwyl-Broadfield (approx. 0.4 miles away); Commissary - Pay Shed (approx. 0.4 miles away).

 Also see . . .